cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/system-custom.rst

-In this case, the class must have one constructor that takes a ``DatasetSpecification`` as a first parameter and any number of ``Dataset``\s annotated with the ``@EmbeddedDataset`` annotation as the remaining parameters. ``@EmbeddedDataset`` takes the embedded Dataset's name as a parameter.
+In this case, the class must have one constructor that takes a ``DatasetSpecification`` as a first parameter and any number of ``Dataset``\s annotated with the ``@EmbeddedDataset`` annotation as the remaining parameters. ``@EmbeddedDataset`` takes the embedded dataset's name as a parameter.

 The ``UniqueCountTable`` stores a counter for each word in its own row of the entry count table.
 For each word the counter is incremented.
 If the result of the increment is 1, then this is the first time